-On March 12, 2012, the U.S. Nuclear Regulatory Commission (NRC) issued a request for information letter per Title 10 of the Code of Federal Regulations, Subpart 50.54(f) (50.54(f) letter).
+On March 12, 2012, the U.S. Nuclear Regulatory Commission (NRC) issued a request for information letter per Title 10 of the Code of Federal Regulations, Subpart 50.54(f) (the 50.54(f) letter).
 The 50.54(f) letter was issued to power reactor licensees and holders of construction permits requesting addressees to provide further information to support the NRC staff's evaluation of regulatory actions to be taken in response to lessons learned from Japan's March 11, 2011, Great Tōhoku Earthquake and subsequent tsunami.
 The request addressed the methods and procedures for nuclear power plant licensees to conduct seismic and flooding hazard walkdowns to identify and address degraded, nonconforming, or unanalyzed conditions through the corrective action program, and to verify the adequacy of the monitoring and maintenance procedures.

-By letter dated November 27, 2012, Entergy Nuclear Operations, Inc. (Entergy) submitted its Seismic Walkdown Report as requested in Enclosure 3 of the 50.54(f) letter for the James A. Fitzpatrick Nuclear Power Plant.
-By letter dated December 2, 2013, Entergy provided a response to the NRC request for additional information for the staff to complete its assessments.
-The NRC staff acknowledges that the deferred walkdowns of the inaccessible Seismic Walkdown Equipment List items will be completed during the next refueling outage in September of 2014 and an updated submittal report incorporating the results of the deferred walkdowns will be provided within 90 days, consistent with the regulatory commitment.
+By letter dated November 27, 2012, Tennessee Valley Authority (TVA) submitted its Seismic Walkdown Report as requested in Enclosure 3 of the 50.54(f) letter for the Watts Bar Nuclear Plant, Unit 1.
+By letter dated December 2, 2013, TVA provided a response to the NRC request for additional information for the staff to complete its assessments.

-The NRC staff reviewed the information provided and, as documented in the enclosed staff assessment, determined that sufficient information was provided to be responsive to Enclosure 3 of the 50.54(f) letter.
+The NRC staff reviewed the information provided and, as documented in the enclosed staff assessment, determined that you have provided sufficient information to be responsive to Enclosure 3 of the 50.54(f) letter.